hatamirais/Hydra/README.md

 * `cat hydra-challenge` will give you the flag for assignment 1.

 > My first hydra is pass 30 password as hint suggested, so i sort of failed.

-> If you (not me) read this and know what command i should use please tell me.
-Thank you.